zeek/package-manager/doc/source.rst

 The optional ``--push`` flag is helpful for setting up cron jobs to automatically perform this task periodically, assuming you've set up your git configuration to push changesets without interactive prompts.
-E.g. to set up pushing to remote servers you could set upG SSH public key authentication.
+E.g. to set up pushing to remote servers you could set up SSH public key authentication.

 Aggregated metadata gets written to a file named :file:`aggregate.meta`